absmach/a1/docs/supermq.md

 ### Connection Refused

-- Verify SuperMQ is running on your x86/ARM machine: `docker ps` (should show multiple containers)
+- Verify SuperMQ is running on your x86/ARM machine: `docker ps` (should show multiple containers that are healthy)
 - Check your computer's firewall settings
 - Ensure MQTT port 1883 is accessible from the network

 ### Authentication Failed

 - Verify CLIENT_KEY is the **client secret**, not the client ID
-- Ensure the client is connected to the channel (Step 1.3, Part 6)
+- Ensure the client is connected to the channel [Step 1.3, Part 6](#step-6-connect-client-to-channel)
 - Check that the domain ID matches

 ### Messages Not Appearing